 EU Regulation · source: EUR-Lex

-Does the AI Act apply to my SME if I use AI but don't develop it?
+Does the AI Act apply also to those who use AI, not only to those who develop it?

 The facts · fields 1–10